Schaffner Fines and Fees

 - 3-day items: $1.50 per day

 Overdue fines will apply at all times, including over holidays, vacations, and intersessions.
-Patrons are responsible for keeping track of their due dates, which can be viewed by logging into “My Account” on NUcat.
+Patrons are responsible for keeping track of their due dates, which can be viewed by logging in to “My Account” on NUsearch.

 Lost Status Items